skelk2001/rmafkernel/README.md

 2. the second reduced tree
 3. the parameter adjustment k.
 This is the number of 3-2 reductions that were
 executed: each such execution reduces the size of the optimum by exactly 1.
-Hence, after solving the reduced trees, you should k back to it to get the optimum for the original pair of trees.
+Hence, after solving the reduced trees, you should add k back to it to get the optimum for the original pair of trees.

 Here is an example execution, where example.tree is the pair of trees with 350 taxa